Dinesh-Johnson/Dinesh-Johnson/README.md

-# 👋 Hi, I'm Dinesh Johnson
+# 👋 Hi, I'm Dinesh J

 🎯 I'm a Java Developer Intern currently building full-stack web applications using **Java**, **MySQL**, and **HTML**, with a strong focus on backend development and RESTful APIs.